LeoMavri/TSC-Companion/README.md

 # torn-stats-central-script

-The helper script for Torn Stats Central
+The helper script for Torn Stats Central.
+Tutorial pending.